brown-band/website/pages/scripts/2007-2008/fall/duquesne.md

 Watch now as the band forms a butterfly ballot and plays the name we were called when abroad in Prague last semester.

-:sd[Band forms a butterfly ballot, plays “American Idiot."]
+:sd[Band forms a butterfly ballot, plays “American Idiot.”]

 Usually, halftime is a democratic institution, shared equally by bands from both schools.
 However, this week we have staged a hostile takeover of the Duquesne Band and stolen their show.
 They were going to make fun of us for having no grades and an ultra-liberal student body, but we ripped their script up.
 Instead we are going to form a B and play the Brown Cheering Song to drown out their imaginary sound.